maths/moodle-qtype_stack/doc/en/Authoring/Sample_questions.md

 ### test_2.xml ###

 This is the simplest multi-part question.
-There are multiple [interaction elements](Interaction_elements) in an equation with one potential response tree.
+There are multiple [inputs](Inputs) in an equation with one potential response tree.

 ### test_3.xml ###

 This is another simple multi-part question.
-Here there are four [interaction elements](Interaction_elements) each with its own potential response tree.
+Here there are four [inputs](Inputs) each with its own potential response tree.
 Note also in this item that 'properties' of the student's answer are being established, not just "a correct answer".

 ### test_4.xml ###